Towards White-Box Deep Wireless Sensing: Design

-\head{Subspace occupancy and SSR} The trained \sysname constructs multiple complex field subspaces for task-related features.
-Two occupancy patterns may emerge: (1) different gesture categories occupy distinct subspaces, or (2) categories share subspaces but with different concentration levels.
-Understanding how gesture classes relate to subspace occupancy can inform better design of \sysname.
-We define subspace density as the average magnitude of all complex features within a subspace, and subspace occupancy as the average density across all gesture types. \fig\ref{fig:subspace_class}(a) presents normalized subspace densities for each gesture class, while \fig\ref{fig:subspace_class}(b) shows the normalized overall occupancy per subspace.
-Subspaces \#1, \#2, \#3, \#7, \#8, and \#11 exhibit higher densities, with features from different gestures distributed unevenly across them.
-Motivated by this observation, we introduce a novel technique called Subspace Regularization (SSR) to encourage more balanced feature allocation across subspaces, thereby promoting diversity in representation.
-SSR is defined as:
+\head{Subspace occupancy and SSR} We further examine how different gesture classes occupy the learned subspaces.
+Let the \emph{subspace density} be the average magnitude of complex features within a subspace, and the \emph{subspace occupancy} be the average density aggregated over a batch. \fig\ref{fig:subspace_class} shows that only a subset of subspaces consistently exhibits high occupancy, implying that representation capacity may become imbalanced across subspaces.
+Motivated by this observation, we propose Subspace Regularization (SSR) to encourage a more balanced allocation of feature energy across subspaces, promoting diversity in representation: